kraloveckey/asus-router/README.md

 ```

 _This prevents the firmware from checking device containing `asusware` directory for filesystem errors._

+> [!WARNING]
+> Do not do this if you're using the USB stick for other purposes like file share or **Entware**.
+> Power failures will lead to filesystem corruption, without **fsck** running regularly it will eventually make the filesystem broken.

 Upon either rebooting, or disconnecting/reconnecting the USB drive, the script will execute, kill all existing smbd processes, copy the custom configuration file into place, restart smbd with the custom conf file and add firewall rules.